Debugging Slow PostgreSQL Queries in Production

 LIMIT 20 OFFSET 100000;

-Here's the thing about OFFSET that's not obvious until you think about it: Postgres still has to compute and sort all 100,000+ rows before it can skip them.
-It doesn't have some magic way to jump ahead.
-It builds the entire result set up to the offset point, then throws away everything except the last 20 rows you asked for.
-So OFFSET 100000 on a large table is almost as expensive as selecting all 100,000 rows.
-The higher the page number, the worse it gets.
+The problem with OFFSET that isn't obvious until you think about it: Postgres still computes and sorts all 100,000+ rows before skipping them.
+No magic jump-ahead ability.
+It builds the entire result set up to the offset point, then discards everything except the last 20 rows you asked for.
+Higher page number, worse performance.
+Roughly linear degradation.

 SELECT * FROM posts